-- The GDPR's requirements regarding cookies, including the need for a legal basis for processing, see Country Q&A, Data Protection in the EU: Overview: Question 18. - The status of the Proposed E-Privacy Regulation, see Digital Single Market Strategy: Regulation on Privacy and Electronic Communications (ePrivacy Regulation): Legislation Tracker. - How EU member states regulate cookies, see EU Member State Cookie Directive Implementation Chart.
+- The GDPR's requirements regarding cookies, including the need for a legal basis for processing, see Country Q&A, Data Protection in the EU: Overview: Question 18. - The status of the Proposed E-Privacy Regulation, see Digital Single Market Strategy: Regulation on Privacy and Electronic Communications (ePrivacy Regulation): legislation tracker. - How EU member states regulate cookies, see EU Member State Cookie Directive Implementation Chart.

-Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended (E-Privacy Law) regulates the use of cookies or equivalent devices in Greece and generally requires subscribers or users to consent (opt-in) after receiving clear and comprehensive information about cookie use (Article 4(5), E-Privacy Law).
+Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended (in Greek) (E-Privacy Law) regulates the use of cookies or equivalent devices in Greece and generally requires subscribers or users to consent (opt-in) after receiving clear and comprehensive information about cookie use (Article 4(5), E-Privacy Law).
 Further details of the E-Privacy Law are outside the scope of this Q&A.

-On February 25, 2020, the Hellenic Data Protection Authority issued recommendations (in Greek) to help controllers comply with legal requirements for the use of cookies.
+The Hellenic Data Protection Authority has issued recommendations to help controllers comply with legal requirements for the use of cookies (HDPA: Recommendations for data controllers to comply with specific electronic communications legislation (February 25, 2020) (in Greek)).